MoipatiThoobe/AWS-challenge-week-1/README.md

 4.5 In the Template source section, select **Upload a template file**.
 Click on the **Choose file** button and navigate to where the yaml file was saved.
 Select the file and click **Open**.
 Click on the **Next** button.

-4.6 Provide a stack name, set the desired paramaters (select a subnet and a security group) and click **Next**
+4.6 Provide a stack name, set the desired parameters (select a subnet and a security group) and click **Next**

 4.7 Review the settings and click on the **Submit** button when finished